 - Eating too much.
 Obviously this is huge as well.
 I had this problem with my first.
 I had grown accustomed to eating way larger portions than normal and had to re-train myself to eat the correct amount.
 No more thirds and fourths for me 😉

 Start with your diet.
-Take a look at the foods you are putting into your body and do your best to fuel your body, by limiting the junk.
+Take a look at the foods you are putting into your body and do your best to fuel your body.

-Next, make sure you are not over eating or under eating.
+Make sure you are eating enough.
 Start by calculating your RMR, then add about 500 calories to that to support breastfeeding.
-Tracking your food for a couple of days on the free MyFitnessPal app can be a big wake up call!
+Tracking your food for a couple of days on the free MyFitnessPal app can be a big wake up call.
 (MyFitnessPal Hacks)

 Can I lose weight even with the extra 500 calories tacked on?